 As such we don’t deep dive into the reasons why millions of fine folk make use of this messaging service in particular.
 That said, here are a few of Telegram’s features:

 - Send text, photos, audio and video clips

 - Make free voice calls to other users

 - Open API and protocol permits 3rd party apps

 All of that waffle out of the way, let’s move on to the meat in this tutorial sandwich.

 How to Install Telegram on Ubuntu

-Regardless of the way in which you choose to install Telegram you get the exact same app, with the exact same features.
+Regardless of which way you choose to install Telegram you will get the exact same app, with the exact same features.

 Additionally, the PPA and Snap app methods below also give you automatic updates to new builds as and when they’re released.

 The Telegram desktop app for Linux is a native app and is (mostly) open source software distributed under the GPL v3 license.
 Code is available on GitHub.
 It should run fine under most desktop environments, e.g., Xfce, Cinnamon, etc, however a few DEs won’t support the tray indicator.